-Popular Filipino Dishes Served in Every Filipino Occasion
+Filipino Fiesta Menu: Popular Filipino Dishes Served in Every Filipino Occasion

-This dish starts with marinating the chicken in a mixture of vinegar, soy sauce, black peppercorn and garlic and then left to simmer in a pot until the chicken meat is tender.
+This dish starts with marinating the chicken in a mixture of vinegar, soy sauce, black peppercorn, and garlic and then left to simmer in a pot until the chicken meat is tender.
 Also, the pork adobo recipe is cooked the same way.

-Lechon, or roast pig, has never been absent in any celebration like fiestas and most especially in any grand occasion.
+Lechon, or roast pig, has never been absent in any celebration like fiestas and most especially on any grand occasion.
 It is always considered to be one of the star dishes served.

 But the usual take for a classic pansit is cooking it with stir-fried veggies and your chosen lahok (chicken or pork).

-Barbecue is also on the list since kids and adults alike love the good ‘ol barbecued meat of chicken, pork, and hotdogs.
-Because when there is a party, you’ll be sure to find smoke billowing out of the backyard and the aroma of meat being grilled to perfection.
+Barbecue is also on the list since kids and adults love the good ‘ol barbecued meat of chicken, pork, and hotdogs.
+Because when there is a Pinoy party, you’ll be sure to find smoke billowing out of the backyard and the aroma of meat being grilled to perfection.

-Once it’s done, it usually is finished with a bit of lime or calamansi juice to counteract with the soy sauce flavor.
-The end result of course is the Filipino version of a saucy beef steak.
+Once it’s done, it usually is finished with a bit of lime or calamansi juice to counteract the soy sauce flavor.
+The end result, of course, is the Filipino version of a saucy beef steak.

-The deep-fried pork leg is best served with some tasty dipping sauce or it’s partner called the atsara which is a pickled papaya relish.
+The deep-fried pork leg is best served with some tasty dipping sauce, or its partner called the atsara, a pickled papaya relish.
 Every Filipino Occasion is not complete without Crispy Pata.

 And lastly, for dessert, the one and only Halo-halo!
-It’s a very well known Filipino dessert which is made of shaved ice, mixed in with local fruits, banana and sweet potato, sweet corn, macapuno and coconut, sweetened beans as well as the two stars of the dessert – a scoop of ube and a piece of leche flan and a scoop of ice cream to make it “special”.
-Of course traditionally, you mix all of it together hence the name, Halo-Halo (meaning mix and mix).
+It’s a very well known Filipino dessert which is made of shaved ice, mixed in with local fruits, banana and sweet potato, sweet corn, macapuno and coconut, sweetened beans as well as the two stars of the dessert – a scoop of ube and a piece of Leche flan and a scoop of ice cream to make it “special.”
+Of course, traditionally, you mix all of it together hence the name, Halo-Halo (meaning mix and mix).